 Age appropriate chores for kids ages 3 – 18 as well as a free printable chore chart and stickers or completion markers to make doing chores more fun.
+When you teach kids responsibility by assigning chores they will become more productive and responsible adults.
+Parenting win.

 Even young children as little as 3 years old can help around the house.
 Starting young helps children realize that taking care of the house they live in is a BIG job.

-1. Help make their bed
+1. Help make their own bed

 2. Pick up their toys